🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 Not Knowing About Indiana’s Birthday Rule

-Since 2026, Indiana Medigap enrollees can switch Supplement carriers annually during their birthday window without underwriting.
+Since 2026, Indiana Medigap enrollees can switch Supplement carriers annually during a 63-day birthday window without underwriting.
 Most agents don’t mention this because it means you’re not locked in with them permanently.

 🔒